buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, Representative Director and Owner of Buhrmi Investments
+This is buhrmi, Founder of Buhrmi Investments

-For many years we have been contributing to the development of the musical landscape in South East Asia and Japan through our portfolio companies and targeted investments.

 ### Portfolio Companies